snowdj/geocompr/08-mapping.md

     - Bonus: Add an inset map of the Zion National Park's location in the context of the Utah state.
 (Hint: an object representing Utah can be subsetted from the `us_states` dataset.)

 1. Create facet maps of countries in Eastern Africa:
-    - with one facet showing HDI and the other representing population growth (hint: using variables `HDI` and `pop_growth` respectively)
+    - With one facet showing HDI and the other representing population growth (hint: using variables `HDI` and `pop_growth` respectively)
-    - with a 'small multiple' per country
+    - With a 'small multiple' per country

 1. Building on the previous facet map examples, create animated maps of East Africa:
-    - showing first the spatial distribution of HDI scores then population growth
+    - Showing first the spatial distribution of HDI scores then population growth
-    - showing each country in order
+    - Showing each country in order

 1. Create an interactive map of Africa:
-    - with **tmap**
+    - With **tmap**
-    - with **mapview**
+    - With **mapview**
-    - with **leaflet**
+    - With **leaflet**
-    - bonus: for each approach add a legend (if not automatically provided) and a scale bar
+    - Bonus: for each approach add a legend (if not automatically provided) and a scale bar
 1. Sketch on paper ideas for a web mapping app that could be used to make transport or land-use policies more evidence based:
     - In the city you live in, for a couple of users per day
     - In the country you live in, for dozens of users per day